Fast Covariance Estimation for Sparse Functional Data: Simulations

 \subsection{Competing methods and evaluation criterion}

-We compare the proposed method (denoted by FACE) with the following methods: 1) The {\it fpca.sc} method in \cite{Goldsmith:10}, which uses tensor-product bivariate {\it P}-splines \citep{Eilers:03} for covariance smoothing and is implemented in the R package {\it refund}; 2) a variant of {\it fpca.sc} that uses thin plate regression splines for covariance smoothing, denoted by TPRS, and is coded by the authors; 3) the MLE method in \cite{Peng:09}, implemented in the R package {\it fpca}; and 4) the local polynomial method in \cite{Yao:03}, denoted by {\it loc}, and is implemented in the MATLAB toolbox {\it PACE}.
-The underlying covariance smoothing functions for {\it fpca.sc} and TPRS are the function {\it gam} in the R package {\it mgcv} \citep{Wood:13}.
+We compare the proposed method (denoted by FACEs) with the following methods: 1) The {\it fpca.sc} method in \cite{Goldsmith:10}, which uses tensor-product bivariate {\it P}-splines \citep{Eilers:03} for covariance smoothing and is implemented in the R package {\it refund}; 2) a variant of {\it fpca.sc} that uses thin plate regression splines for covariance smoothing, denoted by TPRS, and is coded by the authors; 3) the MLE method in \cite{Peng:09}, implemented in the R package {\it fpca}; and 4) the local polynomial method in \cite{Yao:03}, denoted by {\it loc}, and is implemented in the MATLAB toolbox {\it PACE}.
+The underlying covariance smoothing R function for {\it fpca.sc} and TPRS is {\it gam} in the R package {\it mgcv} \citep{Wood:13}.
+For FACEs, we use $c=10$ marginal cubic B-spline bases in each dimension.
+To evaluate the effect of the weight matrices in the proposed objective function (2), we also report results of FACEs without using weight matrices; we denote the one stage fit by FACEs (1-stage).
 For {\it fpca.sc}, we use its default setting, which uses 10 B-spline bases in each dimension and the smoothing parameters are selected by ``REML".
+We also code {\it fpca.sc} ourselves because the {\it fpca.sc} function in the {\it refund} R package incorporates other functionalities and may become very slow.
 For TPRS, we also use the default setting in {\it gam}, with the smoothing parameter selected by ``REML".
+For bivariate smoothing, the default TPRS uses 27 nonlinear basis functions, in addition to the linear basis functions.
+We also consider TPRS with 97 nonlinear basis functions to match the basis dimension used in {\it fpca.sc} and FACEs.
 For the method MLE, we specify the range for the number of B-spline bases to be $[6,10]$ and the range of possible ranks to be $[2,6]$.
 We will not evaluate the method using a reduced rank mixed effects model \citep{James:00} because it has been shown in \cite{Peng:09} that the MLE method is more superior.